 Meet Brian Cooke

 Brian Cooke is a criminal defense lawyer based in St. Louis, Missouri.
-100 percent of his practice is dedicated to defending individuals facing criminal charges.
-Brian, as a top defense lawyer, has represented individuals facing just about every criminal defense case–from misdemeanors to murder.
-In addition to practicing in trial courts across Missouri, Brian has argued many criminal offense cases and assault cases in Missouri’s Eastern District Court of Appeals and the Missouri Supreme Court.
-Brian has been named a “Rising Star” by Superlawyers Magazine, was awarded “10 Best in Client Satisfaction” for DWI cases in Missouri, and the Client’s Choice award by Avvo.com….
+100 percent of his practice is dedicated to defending individuals facing criminal and DWI charges.
+Brian has represented individuals facing just about every charge–from misdemeanors to murder.
+In addition to practicing in trial courts accross Missouri, Brian has argued cases in Missouri’s Eastern District Court of Appeals and the Missouri Supreme Court.
+Brian has been named a “Rising Star” by Superlawyers Magazine, was awarded “10 Best in Client Satisfaction” for DWI cases in Missouri, and the Client’s choice award by Avvo.com….
 Read More

 Missouri Criminal Defense Overview